 However, in the 2015 IPERGAY study of 400 MSM and transgender women in France and Canada, 35% of participants were diagnosed with a new STI during the study even though there was little change in sexual behavior (amount of sex, numbers of partners, condom use).
 A 2017 extension of the main IPERGAY study saw 43% of study participants diagnosed with a new STI.

 In early 2018, a study of 195 MSM in Montréal reported a 72% increase in STIs among PrEP users (compared to STI diagnoses in the prior year).
-Rates of rectal chlamydia infections more than doubled (suggesting an increase in condomless anal sex).
-High STI numbers have also been reported among PrEP users at health clinics in Seattle, San Francisco, and Los Angeles.
+Rates of rectal chlamydia infections more than doubled (suggesting an increase in anal sex without condoms).
+High STI rates have also been reported among PrEP users at health clinics in Seattle, San Francisco, and Los Angeles.

-It’s difficult to draw easy conclusions from all the studies on PrEP and STIs.
-Sometimes PrEP users engaged in risk compensation (more sex, more partners, less condoms) — sometimes they didn’t.
-Often, they were diagnosed with more new STI infections — but not always.
+It’s difficult to draw simple conclusions from all the studies on PrEP and STIs.
+Some PrEP users engaged in risk compensation (more sex, more partners, less condoms) —some didn’t.
+Often, PrEP users were diagnosed with more new STI infections — but not always.